handsontable/handsontable/docs/next/guides/building-and-testing/modules.md

 If you want to learn more about this topic, don't hesitate to look at the official documentation of [Webpack](https://webpack.js.org/guides/tree-shaking/), [Rollup](https://rollupjs.org/guide/en/#tree-shaking), and [Parcel](https://parceljs.org/cli.html#enable-experimental-scope-hoisting/tree-shaking-support).

 **Important note**: this guide was prepared based on the newest version of Webpack.
-For the Webpack 3 and older, Parcel, and few other bundlers, those load CommonJS modules, three shaking might not work as presented above.
+For the Webpack 3 and older, Parcel, and few other bundlers, those load CommonJS modules, tree shaking might not work as presented above.
 For the modules to be imported correctly you need to split them and import them one by one from their respective files, just like this:

 ```js
 // import the registering method directly from the file